murtaza-u/lab/k8s/README.md

 * Abstraction over container
 * Usually contain only one container
 * Each pod gets its own IP Address
-* Pods can communicate with one another using that IP Address
+* Pods can communicate with one another using that IP Address regardless of the node they are on.
 * Pods are ephemeral
 * When a pod dies, it may be possible that the new pod is assigned a new IP address and hence the `service` component comes into picture.